SAP-samples/teched2022-IN280/exercises/ex1/ex12/readme.md

 # Exercise 1.2 - Add an HTTP endpoint to a managed service

-In this exercise, you will learn how to add an HTTP endpoint for establishing an authenticated connectiion to a Cloud Integration tenant in SAP Integration Suite.
+In this exercise, you will learn how to add a HTTP endpoint for establishing an authenticated connectiion to a Cloud Integration tenant in SAP Integration Suite.
 This endpoint will be leveraged by all ALM monitoring use cases.

-:construction_worker: **Note: This exercise is only necessary if you configure a Cloud Integration service in SAP Cloud ALM yourself**
+:construction_worker: **Note: This exercise is only necessary if you configure a Cloud Integration service in SAP Cloud ALM by yourself**

 #### Prerequisites